 Cons: They don’t have the same visual appeal as some rounded planters.
 Though square planters look great in some gardens, it really depends on the aesthetic of your garden setting.

 Pros: Rectangular containers offer excellent water and soil carrying capacity and they showcase a row of plants nicely – perfect for a hedge.
 They are also great for commercial growers or for growing edible plants at home due to their large area for cultivation.

 Cons: Rectangle pots take up a lot of space and really suit specific design requirements, such cultivating a row of plants or creating dividing lines.

-Pros: The shape of a jar and urn containers look very rustic and can complement a traditional and ornate looking garden, though modern jar planters can look sleek and stylish.
+Pros: The shape of jar, urn, and bowl containers look very rustic and can complement a traditional and ornate looking garden, though modern bowl planters can look sleek and stylish.
 Flowers are often paired with urns.

-Cons: Jars and urns that are tall and top heavy are more likely to fall over in high winds so planting trees is not really advisable.
+Cons: Jars and urns that are tall and top-heavy are more likely to fall over in high winds so planting trees in them is not really advisable.